KFLB

-KFLB-FM and KFLB (branded as Family Life Radio) are radio stations that serves the Midland–Odessa metropolitan area with Christian programming on 88.1 FM and 920 AM.
-The stations are owned by Family Life Broadcasting.
+KFLB-FM (88.1 FM) is a non-commercial radio station licensed to Stanton, Texas, United States, that features a Christian radio format as an affiliate of Family Life Radio.
+Owned by Family Life Broadcasting, the station serves the Midland–Odessa metropolitan area.

+KFLB (920 AM) was also owned by Family Life Broadcasting and carried the same programming as a direct simulcast of KFLB-FM until its license was surrendered and cancelled on July 17, 2023.

 History

 KECK, KBZB and KYXX

 KECK went on the air at noon on January 26, 1947.
 It was owned by Ben Nedow's Ector County Broadcasting Company and broadcast as a daytime-only station with 1,000 watts, adding 500-watt nighttime service in 1950.
 KECK brought NBC programs to Odessa and was the second new station for the city in as many Sundays (KOSA had gone on the air on January 19).
 The Nedows owned the station until 1965, three years after Ben's death, when High Sky Broadcasters acquired the frequency.
-High Sky changed KECK's call letters to KBZB on April 10, 1967.
+High Sky changed KECK's call sign to KBZB on April 10, 1967.

 KBZB was sold in 1968 to the Atkins and Green Broadcasting Company, formed by two Odessa businessmen.
 Mesa Broadcasting, owned by Randy Wayne of Brownwood, acquired the station in 1976 for $260,000 and relaunched it as KYXX with a country format.
 KYXX and sister station KKYN in Plainview were sold to Keith Adams and Jim Shelton of Amarillo in 1979.
 The format flip helped vault KYXX to the top of the Permian Basin radio ratings, where in 1981 it had a market share of 16.5 percent, but in 1982 it was supplanted by KUFO, an FM station.